w3c/wai-eval-overview/index.md

 ## Introduction {#intro}

-{% include video-link.html class="small inline" title="Web Accessibility Perspectives &mdash; videos and descriptions" href="/perspective-videos/" src="/content-images/wai-intro-accessibility/video-still-accessibility-perspectives-16-9.jpg" %} **[+] Show Video: Overview of Evaluation Resources**
+{% include video-link.html class="small inline" href="/perspective-videos/" src="https://www.w3.org/WAI/content-images/wai-intro-accessibility/video-still-accessibility-perspectives-16-9.jpg" %} **[+] Show Video: Overview of Evaluation Resources**

 When developing or redesigning a website or web application, evaluate accessibility early and throughout the development process to identify accessibility problems early, when it is easier to address them.